the 8th annual

 Participants may bring to the workshop up to the first two pages (12-point type, double-spaced) of their novels-in-process.
 I will let everyone know how many copies once we know the number of participants.

-Sawnie Morris (P) – online only via Zoom
+Sawnie Morris (P) – online only via Zoom (3 Spots Left!)

-Equanimity & The Long Poem
+Equanimity & The Long-Line Poem

 In these days of geo-political, environmental, military, social, and –– for some –– personal upheaval, the grounded feeling of equanimity can be hard to come by.
 The Buddha said that if we want to be happy, we need to be able to stand like a great tree amid praise and blame, gain and loss, pleasure and sorrow.
 In this workshop we’ll look at a forest of such trees comprised of ancient and contemporary poems that manage to convey just such equanimity – not by looking away, but by seeing clearly and articulating that seeing onto the page.
 We’ll consider a range of attitudes and attributes along with detailed strategies poets have used in making such poems, from the observational to the investigatory to the meditative –– and we’ll begin the creative process of writing our own equanimous poems.
 Time will be made for sharing initial efforts and for receiving feedback from the instructor.